neurocom/street-fighter/README.md

 Others considered:
 Security, which we considered as implicit in the solution

-Since we have several quantums with different performance characteristics, and considering the system as a whole, we decided to choose a distributed, event-driven architecture.
+Since we have several quanta with different performance characteristics, and considering the system as a whole, we decided to choose a distributed, event-driven architecture.

 TODO: Link to  system wide ADR